kyuupichan/kcpp/README.rst

 Tests
 =====

-I have fairly comprehensive tests for the code, but for various reasons I am keeping the testsuite private.
+I have fairly comprehensive tests for the code, but I am keeping the testsuite private.

 Bug reports (for those areas in the "Features that are essentially complete" section above) are most welcome.